michele-acconcia/python-cimec-michele-acconcia/README.md

 ## Energy landscape

 Using a dynamical system framework, the brain can be represented as a system in a state space defined by its activity.
 The state space can be represented as an energy landscape, where points visited more probably by the system are defined as low-energy (sometimes also refered to as attractors), while points visited more probably are defined as high-energy.
-For a more in depth introduction of dynamical system theory in neuroimaging see [Yohan et al.,2022](https://direct.mit.edu/netn/article/6/4/960/109066/It-s-about-time-Linking-dynamical-systems-with).
+For a more in depth introduction to dynamical system theory in neuroimaging see [Yohan et al.,2022](https://direct.mit.edu/netn/article/6/4/960/109066/It-s-about-time-Linking-dynamical-systems-with).